uidev547/uvCharts/readme.md

 	 var chartObject = uv.chart(chartType, graphDefinition, optionalConfiguration);

-Lets get started and start with a simple example, lets say we want to plot no.of users using a certain product for the past 5 years.
-We need to now represent this data in a form which uvCharts understands. **Graph definition** which uvCharts understands is a simple JSON object with 2 key value pairs.
+Lets get started with a simple example.
+Lets say we want to plot no.of users using a certain product for the past 5 years.
+We need to now represent this data in some form which uvCharts understands. **Graph definition** which uvCharts understands is a simple JSON object with 2 key value pairs.

 ```
 {